-9. Allegations against members of staff, supply staff or volunteers
+9. Concerns/Allegations against members of staff, supply staff, volunteers or contractors

-Sometimes allegations of inappropriate treatment of children are made against members of staff employed by the school including supply staff and volunteers rather than members of the child's family.
-Allegations are those which relate to members of staff, supply staff and volunteers who are currently working in any school or college regardless of whether the school or college is where the alleged abuse took place.
+Sometimes allegations of inappropriate treatment of children are made against members of staff employed by the school including supply staff, contractors and volunteers rather than members of the child's family.
+Allegations are those which relate to members of staff, supply staff, contractors and volunteers who are currently working in any school or college regardless of whether the school or college is where the alleged abuse took place.
 Allegations against a teacher or who is no longer teaching will be referred to the Police.
 Historical allegations of abuse will also be referred to the Police.
-Such allegations are dealt with in accordance with specific procedures published on the Cumbria SCP website - Allegations against staff and Part four of 'Keeping Children Safe in Education' - Allegations of abuse made against teachers and other staff, including supply teachers and volunteers.
+Such allegations are dealt with in accordance with specific procedures published on the Cumbria SCP website - Allegations against staff and Part four of 'Keeping Children Safe in Education' - Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors.